basnijholt/nijho.lt/content/post/local-ai-journey/index.md

 **⚡ Surprising Speed: Local vs. Cloud**

 One of my biggest surprises was the raw speed of local models.
-While I added an OpenAI provider to `agent-cli` for those without local hardware, I consistently find that local execution is faster than waiting on a cloud API.
+While I added an OpenAI provider to `agent-cli` for those without local hardware (someone I know wanted to try it), I consistently find that local execution is faster than waiting on a cloud API.
 For example, a local transcription with Whisper + Ollama lands in my clipboard in well under a second—often beating the network round-trip to a remote service.
 {{% /callout %}}